-A pellet grill works similarly in time as a charcoal smoker or even an electric smoker if you can maintain your temperature appropriately.
+A pellet grill works similarly to a charcoal smoker or even an electric smoker if you can maintain your temperature appropriately.
 If you set your temperature to 225 degrees on the smoker, you can plan for a cook time that is approximately 1 hour.

 Do you flip chicken breast when smoking?

 We recommend flipping the chicken breasts about halfway through.
 However, if you have a good smoker that evenly distributes heat, you may not need to flip it at all.
-This really depends on your smoker but it certainly will not hurt to flip the chicken halfway through either.
+This depends on your smoker, but it certainly will not hurt to flip the chicken halfway through either.

 Do you need to brine chicken breast before smoking?

 Brining chicken breasts is a matter of preference.
 There are many different ways to prepare chicken before smoking it.
-If you do brine the chicken, be sure to pat dry before you put it on the smoker.
-Your chicken will have the same results from a brine process as it will if you choose to use a rub or marinade instead.
+If you brine the chicken, be sure to pat it dry before putting it on the smoker.
+Your chicken will have the same results from a brining process as it will if you choose to use a rub or marinade instead.
 All of these work to maintain both moisture and flavor while cooking chicken.

 Why is my smoked chicken skin rubbery?

-When you cook any chicken that has skin, it is best to roast the skin at a higher temperature.
-If you do smoke chicken with skin on it, just be sure to bump up the heat and crisp the skin near the end of the cooking process.
-This chicken recipe is focused around skinless and boneless chicken but you can make slight adjustments for skin.
+When you cook any chicken with skin, it is best to roast the skin at a higher temperature.
+If you smoke chicken with skin on it, just be sure to bump up the heat and crisp the skin near the end of the cooking process.
+This chicken recipe is focused on skinless and boneless chicken, but you can make slight adjustments for the skin.
 In this case, the lower temperature can make the skin rubbery.

-You can also add BBQ sauce to the skin and this can help make a difference as well.
+You can also add BBQ sauce to the skin, which can help make a difference.

 While there are a few variables here, this process gives you a general idea of the best way to smoke chicken breasts overall.
-Keep in mind your temperature of the smoker as well as the cooking times recommended and you should have no problems creating flavorful chicken for the whole family to enjoy.
+Keep in mind the smoker’s temperature and the cooking times recommended, and you should have no problems creating flavorful chicken for the whole family to enjoy.